 According to Oliver (1997), satisfaction is the response to the fulfillment of the consumer's demands.
 It is a judgment that a product/ service feature, or the product or service itself, is (or is not) provided at a happy level of satisfaction with consumption, including levels of under- or over-fulfillment (Oliver, 1997, p.8).
 Studies indicate that repeat purchases are high when products or services exceed customer expectations.
 Customers who trust a company will continue to buy products or services that satisfy them (Verma and Chaudhuri, 2009, p.57).
-According to Kotler (1997), customer satisfaction expresses product performance as meeting expectations, and dissatisfaction as falling behind expectations (Kotler, 1997, p.187).
+According to Kotler (1997), customer satisfaction as falling behind expectations (Kotler, 1997, p.187).